Jump to:

 How To Make A Vegan Mug Cake

-First, you’ll want to add and stir to combine the dry ingredients.
-That includes flour, brown sugar, cocoa powder, baking powder, and salt.
+Start by combining the dry ingredients: flour, brown sugar, cocoa powder, baking powder, and salt.

-Then, add the wet ingredients: soy milk, black coffee, canola oil, and vanilla extract.
-Stir or whisk to combine, until there are no dry spots or clumps.
+Next, add the wet ingredients—soy milk, black coffee, canola oil, and vanilla extract—and stir until smooth, with no dry spots or clumps.

 Why Are Mug Cakes Chewy